Get Cheap Home Insurance quotes

 6. Primary use of your home.

 If you are planning to rent out your basement, allow people to book your spare room on Airbnb, or even use your house as a home office, you must inform your insurance company to ensure you’re covered for these usages.
-Any peripheral use of your home (aside from normal living), will increase your premium as it increases your coverage.
+Any peripheral use of your home (aside from normal living) will increase your premium, as it increases your coverage.

 7. Your claims history.

 Past claims are the best predictor of your future insurance needs.
 If you have a history of making insurance claims, insurance companies will consider you high risk and will set a higher premium.
-A no claims history, especially if you have had home insurance before, will reassure insurers that you are deserving of a lower rate.
+No claims history, especially if you have had home insurance before, will reassure insurers that you are deserving of a lower rate.

 8. Proximity to fire hydrant and fire station.